 Singing Down the Barriers

-Singing Down the Barriers (SDtB) is an intensive exploration of the repertoire of African American, African and African Diaspora concert composers for the university student, apprentice, teacher (private, high school or university), coach, choral conductor, church musician, professional singer, or organization administrator.
-The institute offers an approach to performance that is designed to provide a historical perspective along with discussions to examine our contemporary attitudes toward performing/understanding this music.
+Singing Down the Barriers (SDtB) is an intensive exploration of the repertoire of African American, African and African Diaspora concert composers for the university student, apprentice, teacher (private, high school or university), coach, choral conductor, collaborative pianist, church musician, professional singer, or organization administrator.
+With a virtual or in-person option for participants, the institute offers an approach to performance that is designed to provide a historical perspective along with discussions to examine our contemporary attitudes toward performing/understanding this music.
 Questions such as “who is allowed to sing this repertoire” are examined and addressed in sessions throughout the two-week institute.

 The Singing Down the Barriers Institute is an adult summer intensive offered through U-M’s School of Music, Theatre & Dance and is offered in partnership with the Hampsong Foundation via the Classic Song Research Initiative.